rickbeeloo/barbell/README.md

      - **Non-random locations:** Adjust `--min-score-diff`.
        > This is usually unnecessary as defaults are lenient; report an issue if it occurs.

+- **Using a kit other than native or rapid** and observing unexpected annotations: Please report an issue.

 ---

 ## In-depth inspection of Nanopore kit results